 How can a physio help with pregnancy?

-To answer that question we simple need to define what a physio does – improve mobility, reduce pain.
+To answer that question we simply need to define what a physio does – improve mobility, reduce pain.
 The techniques are the same, but the treatment is different for each patient.

 - Continence management

 - Pregnancy Issues